 You can do this by repeating the steps from above on your square or rectangle.

-SketchUp Tutorial – Step 2.2: Dimensions and measuring
+SketchUp for 3D Printing – Step 2.2: Dimensions and measuring

 This feature in SketchUp is very useful especially in presentations if you want to show the dimensions of your model or check the accuracy of your model.